Hi-FE/hiui-m/README.md

 # build for production with minification
 npm run build

+# build for components with minification
+npm run package

 # build for production and view the bundle analyzer report
 npm run build --report
 ```